 The bedrock of the excellent performances boasted by our choke tubes are the materials they consist of.
 We have chosen to manufacture our products mainly in 42CrMo4 steel alloy, with the exception of thin-walled chokes for which we prefer 17-4 PH stainless steel.

-Finally, for those looking for a product of the highest level with a minimum weight in sport shooting, we use Ti 6AI-4V (grade 5) titanium.
+Finally, for those looking for a product of the highest performance level with a minimum weight in sport shooting, we use Ti 6AI-4V (grade 5) titanium.

 Let us discover these materials and coatings, as well as the treatments they undergo in order to further improve their performance.